roldanmoncada/09-README-Generator/README.md

   ## Installation:

-  Right click on the output README file and select "Open Preview".
+  Not applicable currently but this is where they would go.

   ## Usage:

-  This app is for anyone that is creating an app and would like to create a README faster than they usually would by creating one manually.
+  This app is useful for any developers that are wanting to save time on their README.

   ## License:
   Please visit this link for more information: [MIT](https://opensource.org/licenses/MIT)